dragunoff/OpenRA-Launcher/README.md

 The application is as a portable AppImage - download it, make it executable and start it.

+### MacOS

+The application is portable - download the zip, extract the app and copy it to the applications folder.

 ## Development

 Feeback is welcome so you can [submit a bug report or feature request](https://github.com/dragunoff/OpenRA-Launcher/issues) on the issue tracker.